Skip to Content

 1. Take the Sugar Train

-The double-decked train with open observations carts makes for breathtaking views of Mount Liamuiga, the lush rainforest and across St Kitts and the surrounding islands.
-Drinks are included in the price so get free rum punch or daiquiri top ups whenever you want.
+The double-decker train has open observation carts for breathtaking views of Mount Liamuiga, the lush vegetation of the rainforest and across St Kitts to the surrounding islands.
+Drinks are included in the price, so get free rum punch or daiquiri top-ups whenever you want.
+Book the St Kitts

-2. Explore the Rainforest
+2. Explore the Rainforest in Central Reserve National Park

 st-kitts-rainforest

-St Kitts Half Day Rainforest Tour – Rates and Availability
+>>> Check rates and availability for St Kitts Half Day Rainforest Tour

 3. Fly High on a Zip Line

-St Kitts is home to some of the longest zip lines in the Caribbean.
-Get a monkey’s eye view of the rainforest as you whizz above the tree canopy with Sky Safaris.
-Build up from a short practice zip to the longest adrenalin loaded 1,350 ft line.
-There’s also a dual line so competitive zip-liners can race each other to the end.
+Build up from a short practice zip to the longest adrenalin-loaded 1,350 ft line, and competitive zip-liners can race each other to the end of the dual zip line.
 One of the most fun things to do in St Kitts!

 Looking for somewhere to stay in St Kitts?
 Check rates and availability here